 A little cheese and creme fraiche just once won’t hurt you.
 Better be grateful that this potato gratin saves you from getting excluded from the Christmas family dinner.

-- Preheat the oven to 400° Fahrenheit or 200° Celsius
+Preheat the oven to 400°F or 200°C

-Grease the oven dish with butter
+Grease the oven dish with butter.

 Cut the potatoes into small slices (about 3-4mm will do - the large slicer on one side of a grater works well for this) and spread them in the oven dish

 Sprinkle rosemary, salt, pepper and nutmeg on the potatoes.
 Be generous with all of it.